Young Choreographers Program

 This class offers students an opportunity to expand their own movement vocabulary while deepening their skills in spatial design, dynamics, rhythm, and form.
 We will hone improvisational and collaborative skills by crafting dance in solo and group forms while at the same time uncovering how movement and space are both personal and political.
-One additional technique class is required to participate in this class.
-Participation in either Modern 2 or Modern 3 is required for PAP students.
-(Modern 2 or Modern 3) is required to participate in this class.
+Participation in the Young Choreographers Workshop requires taking at least one other technique class per week, such as Ballet, Modern, Jazz, or Breaking.

 Young Choreographers Initiative